 Learn more about how California’s vacation rules relate to paid personal days and floating holidays.

 California requires that employers create a workspace environment free from discrimination and harassment, and develop a harassment, discrimination, and retaliation prevention policy that includes all of the components set forth in California’s regulations regarding the Fair Employment and Housing Act (FEHA).

-Employers with 50 or more employees that also operate in California must provide two hours of sexual harassment training to supervisors within 6 months of becoming a supervisor, and at least once every two years.
+Employers with 5 or more employees that operate in California must provide two hours of sexual harassment training to supervisors and at least one hour of sexual harassment to all nonsupervisory employees training to within 6 months of hire (and within 6 months of becoming a supervisor, where applicable).
+Training must be provided at least once every two years.